Alaskan Commercial Fishing Couple Charged with Willful Failure to Pay Over $400,000 in Income Taxes on Income Earned for 13 Years

-Anchorage, Alaska – Acting U.S. Attorney Bryan Schroder announced that an Alaskan couple was charged in federal court in Juneau, Alaska, today with four counts of willful failure to pay their individual income taxes.
+An Alaskan couple was charged in federal court in Juneau, Alaska today with four counts of willful failure to pay their individual income taxes, announced Acting Deputy Assistant Attorney General Stuart M. Goldberg and Acting U.S. Attorney Bryan Schroder for the District of Alaska.

-The Demmerts face a statutory maximum sentence of one year in prison on each separate count, as well as a period of supervised release, restitution and monetary penalties.
+The Demmerts arraignment has not been scheduled yet.
+They face a statutory maximum sentence of one year in prison on each separate count, as well as a period of supervised release, restitution and monetary penalties.

 An Information is merely an accusation, and a defendant is presumed innocent unless proven guilty.